ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

             :math:`\gamma v/c`, where
             :math:`\gamma` is the Lorentz factor,
             :math:`v/c` is the particle velocity normalized by the speed of light.
+            Real or integer user-defined particle attributes may also be used if they are listed in ``<reduced_diags_name>.histogram_extra_attributes``.
+            The argument list in the parameter name will stay the same if additional attributes are used.
             E.g.
             ``x`` produces the position (density) distribution in `x`.
             ``ux`` produces the velocity distribution in `x`,